lpuettmann/patent-automat/README.md

 To run:
 ---------------------------
 1. Search through weekly patent grant text files and save where each new patent starts.
-Also save the first 3 digiits of the technology classification number (sometimes called OCU).
+Also save the first 3 digits of the technology classification number (sometimes called OCU).
 As the file formatting changes, we currently run the analysis separately for periods with different formatting.
-Save `.mat` files `patent_index_[year].mat` to folder *patent_index*.
+This saves `.mat` files `patent_index_[year].mat` to folder *patent_index*.
 	1. Run `find_patents_part1.m`.
 Years: 1976-2001
 	2. Run `find_patents_part2.m`.
 Years: 2002-2004
 	3. Run `find_patents_part3.m`.
 Years: 2005-2015
 2. Search for keyword through (the same) weekly patent grant text files.
 It draws on the  previously constructed patent indices.
-Save `.mat` files `patent_keyword_appear_[year].mat` to folder *matches*.
+Also save a list of the words surrounding the matches.
+This saves `.mat` files `patent_keyword_appear_[year].mat` to folder *matches*.
 	1. Run `analyze_patent_text_part1.m`.
 Years: 1976-2001
 	2. Run `analyze_patent_text_part2.m`.
 Years: 2002-2004
 	3. Run `analyze_patent_text_part3.m`.
 Years: 2005-2015
+3. Run `clean_matches.m`.
+This deletes those patents whose numbers start with a letter.
+It also deletes the previously saved list of words that were found for every patent.
+It then extracts the patent number from by deleting the first or last letter, depending on year formatting.
+This saves `.mat` files `patsearch_results_[year].mat` to folder *cleaned_matches*.
-3. In folder *make_figures*, run scripts to visualize findings.
+4. In folder *make_figures*, run scripts to visualize findings.
-	1. Run `summarize_matches` first.
+	1. Run `summarize_matches.m` first.
 	2. Make the visualizations you like.
 The most important ones are probably the following:
 		* `plot_matches_overtime.m`
 		* `plot_matches_over_nrpatents_weekly.m`
 		* `plot_summary_statistics_overtime.m`
-4. The script `transfer_matches_2stata.m` deletes those patents that start with a letter and cleans patent classifications.
-Then export matches to `.csv` to be transported to Stata.
-It saves all `.csv` files to *cleaned_matches_and_patentnr*.
+5. Run `transfer_cleaned_matches2csv.m`.
+This takes `patsearch_results_[year].mat`, cleans the numbers some more and then saves the results from the patent search for all years in an .csv to be exported to Stata.
+6. Run `analyze_word_distribution.m` which counts the occurences of frequent words in the found matches.
+This saves `word_mach_distr_1976-2015.mat` which can be visualized and transferred to a `.tex` table by running `plot_word_match_distr.m` in directory *make_figures*.
-5. Run `prepare_conversion_table.m` which loads and prepares the table which allows to link patent's technologoy classification number to manufacturing sectors.
+7. Run `prepare_conversion_table.m` which loads and prepares the table which allows to link patent's technologoy classification number to manufacturing sectors.
-6. Run `match_pat2industry.m` which for 26 manufacturing sectors check which patents are linked to it.
+8. Run `match_pat2industry.m` which for 26 manufacturing sectors check which patents are linked to it.